electron/osx-sign/README.md

 })
 ```

-From release v0.4.0-beta, [Bluebird] promises are introduced for better async method calls; the following is also available for use.
+From release v0.4.0-beta, promises are introduced for better async method calls; the following is also available for use.

 ```javascript
 var signAsync = require('electron-osx-sign').signAsync